CheckiO/checkio-mission-template/README.md

 #### short_task_description.html
 A summary of the task.

-### Verification Folder

-This folder contains a referee and additional files with tests, if you need these.
-Also it contains the folder with initial code.

-#### initial_code/interpretator

-Here is the code which users will see as a starting template for the interpretator.

-If you use a string for python2.7 -- use an unicode string.
+# A brief description of the other folders:

-### Editor folder
+### editor folder

-#### templates.html

-This file describes layout and structure for the tests explanation or tryit.
+##### options.json
 It's **not necessary** to change it.
 Further description of this will be added later.

-#### Animation Folder

-#### init.js
+##### templates.html

-This file describes an animation for the tests explanation or tryit.
+This file describes layout and structure for the tests explanation or “try it”.
 It's **not necessary** to change it.
 Further description of this will be added later.

-#### init.css
+#### editor/animation Folder

+##### init.js
-This file describes styles for the tests explanation or tryit.
+This file describes an animation for the tests explanation or “try it”.
+At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 11, 12).
 It's **not necessary** to change it.
 Further description of this will be added later.

+##### init.css
+This file describes styles for the tests explanation or “try it”.
+It's **not necessary** to change it.
+Further description of this will be added later.

+#### editor/initial_code Folder

+##### js-node
+##### python_3
+These 2 files hold the code which users will see as a starting template for the node.js  and the python3 interpretor.
+If you use strings for python3 you can use unicode strings.

+### hints Folder

+##### _slug.html
+You have the option to give some hints here.
+It’s **not necessary** to change it.
+Further description of this will be added later.

+### verification Folder
+The files in this folder are for 'Check'.
+They contain a referee and additional files with your tests.

+##### referee. py
+At `python: 'function name'` and `js: 'function name'` you can state the identifier your function is to be called with (line 41, 42).
+This file also contains a referee and additional files for tests; in the file itself you find a detailed description for its use.
+##### tests. py
+Here you can add your test cases; in the file itself you find a detailed description for its use.
+Also, an example is included.